 Automatic installation applies to all certificates for which you've had us create a Certificate Signing Request during set up - with the exception of Wildcard SSL Certificates, which do not offer the automatic install option.

-A subdomain is part of a root domain and is typically separated by a "." in the URL.
-Subdomains allows website owners to create new areas of their website for users, separate from their main website.
+A subdomain is part of a root domain and is typically separated by a period in the URL.
+Subdomains allow website owners to create new areas of their website for users, separate from their main website.
 For example, eCommerce websites could create a subdomain for the checkout area of their website.
 The subdomain might look something like: checkout.yourwebsite.com.
 By putting the checkout section of a website on a subdomain, website owners could buy a separate SSL certificate with added security for that section only.
-If you have multiple subdomains, buy an SSL certificate that accomodates your situation.
+If you have multiple subdomains, buy an SSL certificate that accommodates your situation.

 Encryption changes data into a form that can only be read by the intended receiver.

-It used to be that only eCommerce sites or websites that manage the exchange of sensitive, private information regulated by laws such as HIPAA or FERPA used data encryption security.
-Today, prominent browsers and search engines that want to ensure they refer their customers—searchers—to trusted sites have begun placing alerts and warnings on unsecured http-only websites.
-With hacking and large-scale data breaches on the rise, it is best practice for any website that interacts with customer data to be protected via an SSL Certificate.
+At one time, most websites that used data encryption security also managed the exchange of sensitive information regulated by laws (e.g. HIPAA, FERPA, etc.) Today, however, prominent browsers and search engines want to ensure they refer visitors to trusted sites.
+To better protect visitors, search engines have begun placing alerts and warnings on unsecured http-only websites.
+With hacking and large-scale data breaches on the rise, it is best practice for any website that interacts with customer data to be protected via an SSL certificate.